-Hobbs Schools will require all Middle School students to obtain an identification card and have in his/her possession at all times.
+Hobbs Middle Schools will require all students to obtain an identification card and properly display this card at all times.
 These cards must be shown for admission to school activities and must be shown or surrendered to school officials upon request.
 A \$5.00 fee will be assessed for replacement card.
+Damaged or defaced IDs will need to be replaced.